Section 801 of the Federal Food, Drug, and Cosmetic Act (FFDCA) sets out the requirements for imports and exports of FDA regulated products.

 The FDA Export Reform and Enhancement Act amended in 1996 changed the rules for the importation of products considered violative under U.S. law if they are intended to be further manufactured and then exported.
 Where this was previously illegal, it is now legal provided certain requirements are met.

 Until the passage of the FDA Export Reform and Enhancement Act, new animal drugs intended for feed use could not be exported unless they were approved in the U.S. or intended to be sold to certain countries.
 Non-drug feed and feed components considered violative in the U.S could be exported as long as they met the provisions of 801(e).
 These 801(e) requirements are that the products must:

 - meet the foreign purchaser’s specifications,

 - not be in conflict with the laws of the country where they are being exported,

 - be labeled that they are intended for export and

 - not have been offered for sale in domestic commerce.

-The Center for Veterinary Medicine issues three types of export certificates: The certificates are issued by the Division of Compliance.
+The Center for Veterinary Medicine issues six types of certificates: The certificates are issued by the Division of Compliance.

 For questions about exporting veterinary products, contact CVMExportCertification@fda.hhs.gov.

 APHIS’ Plant Protection and Quarantine (PPQ) provides assurance that U.S. plant products meet the plant quarantine import requirements of foreign countries.
 This assurance is in the form of a phytosanitary certificate, issued by PPQ or its State cooperators.
-For information on phytosanitary certificates and regulations governing exports of plant products, phone (301) 734-8537 or send an e-mail inquiry to APHIS PPQ exports.
+For information on phytosanitary certificates and regulations governing exports of plant products, phone or email the PPQ Export Certification Specialist in your State.